cta-observatory/ctapipe/docs/api-reference/utils/index.rst

 1. it checks all directories in the CTA_SVC_PATH environment variable (which should be a colon-separated list of directories, like PATH)

-2. if it doesn't find it there, it checks the ctapipe_resources module (which should be installed already in the package ctapipe-extra), which contains defaults.
+2. if it doesn't find it there, it tries to download the file from the test data server.

 Tabular data can be accessed automatically using :func:`get_table_dataset(basename) <.get_table_dataset>`,